OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ### 6.6.
 App Store Review Process

-> "there are endless horror stories around curation of the store.
-Apps are rejected in arbitrary, capricious, irrational and inconsistent ways, often for breaking completely unwritten rules."
+> there are endless horror stories around curation of the store.
+Apps are rejected in arbitrary, capricious, irrational and inconsistent ways, often for breaking completely unwritten rules.
 > <cite>[Benedict Evans - Technology Writer](https://www.ben-evans.com/benedictevans/2020/8/18/app-stores)</cite>

-> "There's a lot of talk about the 30% tax that Apple takes from every app on the App Store.
-The time tax on their developers to deal with this unfriendly behemoth of a system is just as bad if not worse"
+> There's a lot of talk about the 30% tax that Apple takes from every app on the App Store.
+The time tax on their developers to deal with this unfriendly behemoth of a system is just as bad if not worse
 > <cite>[Samantha John - CEO Hopscotch](https://twitter.com/samj0hn/status/1431001795904561160)</cite>

 The App Store review process can be an extremely stressful and chaotic experience for businesses and developers despite problems with **actually [stopping malware](https://habr.com/en/post/580272/)**.